ikim1991/gratuity-analysis/README.md

 There are 2 key metrics that determines my earnings:

   - Sales volume
-  - Tip Percentage
+  - Tip percentage

-Both are random in that we cannot predict how many tables I will serve in a given shift and that there is no consistent value for tip percentage.
+Both are random in that we cannot predict how many tables I will serve on a given shift and that there is no constant value for tip percentage.

 To measure the variability in my earnings and to extract new business insights, I collected 9-months worth of data from my daily cash outs.
 The main goal for this analysis is to forecast expected earnings and maximize potential earnings.